Hombre2014/Leaderboard/README.md

 # Yuriy Chamkoriyski Leaderboard project

-> JavaScript leaderboard project using API.
+> JavaScript Leader board project using API.

 ![screenshot](./leaderboard.png)

 ## Description

-In this activity I will set up a JavaScript project for the Leaderboard list app, using webpack and ES6 features, notably modules.
+In this activity I will set up a JavaScript project for the Leader board list app, using webpack and ES6 features, notably modules.
 I should develop a first working version of the app following a wire frame, but without styling - just focus on functionality.
-In following activities, I will consume the Leaderboard API using JavaScript async and await and add some styling.
+In following activities, I will consume the Leader board API using JavaScript async and await and add some styling.

 ## Instructions: